omnect/iot-client-template-rs/README.md

 In order to enable the communication between client and cloud a device or module identity needs to be created in Azure iot-hub.

 1. **Client identity creation on device via Azure Identity Service (AIS)**: In case your device integrates [AIS](https://azure.github.io/iot-identity-service/), the module creation will be managed automatically on demand.
 ICS_DeviceManagement yocto layer and simulator support AIS by default.
-2. **Manual identity creation and connection string**: As an alternative you might create your device or modules manually in iot-hub and pass the corresponding connection string to the `template.run()` call in [lib.rs](src/lib.rs):
+2. **Manual identity creation and connection string**: As an alternative you might create your device or modules manually in iot-hub and pass the corresponding connection string to the `client.run()` call in [lib.rs](src/lib.rs):

 ```
-   template.run::<TwinType>(
+   client.run::<TwinType>(
       Some("your connection string"),
       Some(methods),
       tx_client2app,